 For a moment, it seemed to you that the brand had reached out to you, and interacted with you in various ways.

-Also known as engagement marketing, this highly personalized marketing activity is used by B2C and B2B marketers.
+Also known as engagement marketing, this highly personalized marketing activity is used by B2C and B2B brands and marketers.

 Experiential Marketing and the Psychological Impact

 What we today know as experiential marketing began as something else during the turn of the 21st century.
 During those years, many car and construction companies used to demonstrate their products to the public, hoping to make some direct sales.

 Christopher Korody in his blog post says that at that time, people were willing to pay a premium to just experience the products displayed.
 Marketers, on the other hand, competed amongst themselves to deliver those ‘out-of-the-world-experiences’ to not just make the sale, but also retain customers for a long time.
 The idea was to engage customers.